ArnavS-22/zavionapp/frontend/README.md

 ## Troubleshooting

-### "Cannot connect to GUM API"
+### "Cannot connect to Zavion API"
-- Ensure the GUM API controller is running on port 8001
+- Ensure the Zavion API controller is running on port 8001
 - Check that both frontend and API are on the same network
 - Verify firewall settings aren't blocking connections